The Lehigh Valley has changed drastically. Now, it could swing Pennsylvania

 At a September rally with Minnesota Gov. Tim Walz, Democratic Rep. Susan Wild explained why this area could be pivotal.

 And winning the White House could come down to winning Pennsylvania.
-That’s why former President Trump and Vice President Harris are both fighting hard to court these voters.
+That’s why Trump and Vice President Harris are both fighting hard to court these voters.

 Harris’ final day of campaigning will bring her to Allentown, Pa., just days after Trump visited the same city.